asternick/electricity-gen/readme.md

 ## Problem Statement

 In a time of overt hostility to climate goals at the federal level, state regulation is critical to United States's capacity to confront the climate crisis.
-Electricity generation produces 28% of overall US greenhouse gas emissions and the need to transition to zero-emissions generation is manifest.
+Electricity generation produces 28% of overall US greenhouse gas emissions, and the need to transition to zero-emissions generation is manifest.
 Fortunately, energy generation is regulated at the state rather than federal level.
 Numerous states have established mandates for zero-emission energy generation, but there is resistance to such targets in some states, due in part to a perceived high cost of low emissions.
 In this project I will explore state electricity generation profiles over the period of 1990 - 2018, during which wind and solar power emerged from niche technologies to mainstream, cost-effective forms of electricity generation.
 I will use unsupervised clustering algorithms to gain insight into how geography, state policy, and the cost of fuels influence the states' journey toward a sustainable electricity grid, and how that journey has impacted retail electricity rates over time.

 ## Executive Summary

 Renewable generation in the US consists of hydroelectric, geothermal, biomass, solar, and wind.
 The Energy Information Administration provides annual reporting of how electricity consumed at the state level is generated (including Washington, DC), as well as average electricity rates data.
 I use this data to visualize each state's electricity generation and pricing profile over the entire 1990 - 2018 reporting period.
-Unsupervised clustering algorithms are used to gain insight into how state geography and policy have influenced generation profile.
+K-Means and DCSCAN clustering algorithms are both considered as tools to gain insight into how state geography and policy have influenced generation profile.

 ### Data Sources